Direct Current Microgrids: The Next Big Thing

 How can we as architects and engineers ignore this trend and not change how we wire our new homes?
 In our practice we are now making all of our new homes as dc-ready as possible so that in ten years when the shift has happened, conversion will be simple.
 Within that time period standardization will have occurred among product manufacturers and among UL, NEC and other regulatory groups.
 Because of the work of The EMerge Alliance and other national and international standards organizations, 380v dc will be the new 120v ac, and the nice thing about that is that today’s household wiring can carry that voltage.
 All we need to do at this point is to provide the circuits necessary for battery storage and solar production, as well as dedicated dc and ac outlets.

 Right now we are working to develop a case study hybrid dc microgrid in a new project in Maryland.
 The proposal involves six contiguous sites and six identical modular zero-energy houses to create the first sustainable dc powered community.
-Each house will have its own nanogrid.
-The six houses will also be interconnected through a dc microgrid.
+Each house would have its own nanogrid.
+The six houses would also be interconnected through a dc microgrid.
 With the help of Terry Hill, who sits on both the PHIUS and EMerge boards, we are working now to assemble products, expertise and funding for the case study microgrid design and implementation.
-While many technical papers have been written on the advantages of direct current, and small academic demonstration projects have been set up, no true real-world dc microgrids have yet been built to put theory into practice.
-This project will do that at a residential scale.
+While many technical papers have been written on the advantages of direct current, and small academic demonstration projects have been set up, no true real-world hybrid dc microgrids have yet been built to put theory into practice.
+This project would do that at a residential scale.